-Towards a Trump Pacific Partnership
+How Trump Can Win With China

 My advice to the Trump administration is to suspend the JCCT and the S&ED.
 I was a participant in the S&ED’s CEO dialogue last June, where Secretary of State John Kerry and Treasury Secretary Jack Lew seemed attentive and energized; the senior Chinese officials appeared to be just going through the motions.

 Suspending these dialogues will catch China’s attention.
-The dialogues can resume when China agrees to an annual two-full-day, president-to-president summit modeled on the Obama-Xi Sunnylands forum held in June 2013.
+The dialogues can resume when China agrees to an annual two-day, president-to-president summit modeled on the Obama-Xi Sunnylands forum held in June 2013.
 This summit can alternate between each country and must be structured to produce solid agreements with enforceable outcomes.
 My guess is that China will be amenable to this as Chinese leaders have always preferred direct communications between the White House and Zhongnanhai for important discussions.
 Once this Sunnylands style forum is established, the JCCT and S&ED can then be reconstituted to work out details and ensure accountability.

-Reciprocity should be the bedrock underlying trade and investment agreements between China and the U.S. Our negotiations should be judged on achieving enforceable reciprocity, by which I mean China will have to be judged by its real actions not its promises.
+Reciprocity should be the bedrock underlying trade and investment agreements between China and the United States.
+Our negotiations should be judged on achieving enforceable reciprocity, by which I mean China will have to be judged by its real actions not its promises.
 This will be complicated, and will pose difficulties for the lawyers, but it’s not impossible.
 For market access and cross-border investment, what is allowed in one country should be allowed in the other.

 Increasingly, China watchers in the corporate world and Washington policy advisors who I talk to are increasingly suggesting including America’s economic security as a consideration when the Committee on Foreign Investment in the United States (CFIUS) reviews foreign investments and acquisitions.
 Normally, the committee only considers national security implications.
-Expanding this to cover economic security would take the U.S. too far down the road of protectionism.
+Expanding this to cover economic security would take the United States too far down the road of protectionism.

-Instead, the U.S. should focus on reciprocity.
+Instead, the United States should focus on reciprocity.
 No Chinese-connected entity should be allowed to invest in or acquire U.S. assets unless American companies have equal market and acquisition access in China.
 This would require applying “regulatory reciprocity” that takes into account the real on-the-ground situation in China.
-Rather than accepting China’s assertions of openness, the U.S. must carefully assess China’s market-distorting policies that block foreign business.
+Rather than accepting China’s assertions of openness, the United States must carefully assess China’s market-distorting policies that block foreign business.
 For example, by failing to implement its 2001 WTO commitment to open its payment sector to foreign companies, China facilitated the rise of China UnionPay’s monopoly and Alibaba’s online payment domination.
 In late January, Jack Ma’s Alibaba spinoff, Ant Financial, announced the acquisition of MoneyGram for $880 million.
 The Texas-based company has 347,000 agent offices in more than 200 countries.

 The Trump Pacific Partnership could be “huge”